amis92/RecordGenerator/docs/README.md

 It is a development-only package, and the generation also works with CLI builds, both using `dotnet` and `msbuild`.
 The `Attributes` target `netstandard1.0` (the only compile-time dependecy).

-It depends on `DotNetCliTool` `dotnet-codegen`.
-These kind of tools are only supported in SDK-format `csproj` projects, which in turn is only supported in VS2017+/MSBuild 15.0+ (outside of `dotnet` CLI tools).
+It on depends `dotnet` CLI to run the underlying `CodeGeneration.Roslyn.Tool`, which in turn requires `.NET Core App v2.1` runtime (or later).

 Roslyn Analyzer with CodeFix, to be supported in IDE, requires **Visual Studio 2017+** or **VS Code v1.19+**.

 If you want to use packages separately, there is more work to do.

-* First of all, you can define your own `RecordAttribute`, it needs to have the same name and `[CodeGeneration]` attribute applied, same as [the one defined in the Attributes package][RecordAttribute].
+* First of all, you can define your own `RecordAttribute` (instead of referencing the Attributes package);
+  it needs to have the same name and `[CodeGeneration]` attribute applied, same as [the one defined in the Attributes package][RecordAttribute].
-* The project where code will be generated needs to reference `Amadevus.RecordGeneration.Generators` and `CodeGeneration.Roslyn.BuildTime` packages.
+* The project where code will be generated needs to reference `Amadevus.RecordGeneration.Generators` and `CodeGeneration.Roslyn.Tool` packages.
 * Analyzers package is optional.
-* If you declare your own RecordAttribute (see above), Attributes package is optional too.

 ## Development
 [Development]: #development